 Northern Illinois quarterback Ross Bowers rolled left on a read-option play during the third quarter of his team’s 31-28 win.
 The senior QB slipped on the turf, completely rolled over, and came to a stop on his knees.
 Play’s over, right?

-In comes Taylor like a freight train and, not only does he lead with his head for an obvious targeting violation, but the sophomore who’s played in 21 games tried to decapitate his opponent in a terrifying, violent hit.
+In comes Taylor like a freight train and, not only does he lead with his head for an obvious targeting violation, but the sophomore who had played in 21 collegiate games to this point tried to decapitate his opponent in a terrifying, violent hit.

-“I am disappointed in the play,” Toledo coach Jason Candle said Wednesday morning (via The Toledo Blade).
+“I am disappointed in the play,” Toledo coach Jason Candle said the following morning (via The Toledo Blade).
 “It’s not something we coach.
 We’ll use it as a teaching tool for our team on the value of discipline in emotional times.”

 This is one of the worst targeting calls you’ll ever see in the sport, and it looks more like a public execution than a football play when you watch it in slow motion.

 Fortunately, Bowers remained in the game and led Northern Illinois on a touchdown drive.
-NIU’s Tre Harbison matched his season-high with 158 rushing yards on 32 carries to power his team to the victory.
+NIU’s Tre Harbison ran for a season-high with 168 rushing yards on 32 carries to power his team to the victory.